-The purpose of the Office of Adult and Graduate Studies is to be the best organization at meeting the educational needs of adults.
-To accomplish that goal, Adult and Graduate Studies will:
+The purpose of the Graduate & Professional Studies department is to be the best organization at meeting the educational needs of adults.
+To accomplish that goal, Graduate & Professional Studies will:

 - 1. Deliver the University's academic programs to people whose family responsibilities, employment situations, or personal preferences do not permit them to obtain a college degree through residence on a campus. - 2.
 Deliver academic programs that require mastery of learning outcomes appropriate to the academic level of a degree sought by the student. - 3.
 Facilitate an understanding and application of Christian principles in personal and professional environments.